danielnashed/danielnashed/README.md

 - ⚡ Fun fact: ...
 -->

+🚀 I’m currently a Software Engineer at [Traba](https://traba.work) , a Series A tech startup transforming the industrial staffing marketplace by leveraging AI <br>
-🚀 I’m currently a Fullstack Software engineer (employee #10) at [Network Tree](https://www.networktree.app) , an early stage startup building a network productivity platform <br>
+🚀 I worked as a Fullstack Software Engineer (employee #10) at [Network Tree](https://www.networktree.app) , an early stage startup building a network productivity platform <br>
 🗣 I co-founded a startup ([Oratio](https://ventures.jhu.edu/news/droply-fiesta-oratio-and-rectanav-win-the-judges-prize-at-pava-center-spark-showcase/)) to build an AI-powered app to translate American Sign Language (ASL) to English voice <br>
-🤖 I am serving as Vice President of [Artificial Intelligence Society at Johns Hopkins](https://www.linkedin.com/company/hopai/) <br>
+🤖 I served as Vice President of [Artificial Intelligence Society at Johns Hopkins](https://www.linkedin.com/company/hopai/) <br>
 🛠️ I worked as an AI Consultant at Johns Hopkins Carey Business School to build an ML pipeline to automate web scraping + clustering of signature documents <br>
-🎓 I will be finishing my MS in Computer Science (with focus on AI) from Johns Hopkins University in May 2025 <br>
+🎓 I hold an MS in Computer Science (with focus on AI) from Johns Hopkins University <br>
-🎓 I hold a BS in Mechanical Engineering from UCLA (with focus on Robotics) <br>
+🎓 I hold a BS in Mechanical Engineering (with focus on Robotics) from UCLA <br>
-🤝 I’m looking for new opportunities as an AI/ML engineer (or software roles with focus on AI/ML) <br>

 ### 🌐 Socials:
 [LinkedIn](https://www.linkedin.com/in/daniel-nashed/)